Print

 Africa’s mountain gorilla (Gorilla beringei beringei), one of man’s closest relatives, is in peril.
 In recent years, their plight has become more precarious due to poaching, political instability, and deforestation.
 They are listed as endangered on the 2015-14 Red List of the IUCN - the world's most respected authority on the plight of Earth's plants and animals.
 They are one of the world’s rarest animals, with only about 900 remaining in the wild.

-About 480 gorillas live in the Virunga Volcanoes Massif, which combines Rwanda’s Volcanoes National Park, Democratic Republic of Congo’s Virunga National Park and Uganda’s Mgahinga National Park.
+About 480 gorillas live in the Virunga Volcanoes Massif, which combines Rwanda’s Volcanoes National Park, Democratic Republic of Congo’s Virunga National Park, and Uganda’s Mgahinga National Park.
 About 420 gorillas also live in Bwindi’s Impenetrable National Park in Uganda.
 Rangers in Rwanda, Uganda, and the Congo risk their lives to protect the animals and the park.
 LCA is committed to keeping Africa's mountain gorillas safe by continuing to provide much needed equipment and support to help in the conservation and protection of the gorillas and the safety of the rangers.

-2016 - Virunga National Park in the Democratic Republic of the Congo!
+2016 - Virunga National Park in the Democratic Republic of the Congo - Emergency Fundraising Goal REACHED

 Anthony rescued gorilla Lulingu airplane.jpg

 LCA is now providing critical support and equipment to the rangers in the Congo's Virunga National Park - in their anti-poaching efforts through their Air Wing program.
 Due to political instability, poaching, and illegal oil exploration, over 150 rangers in Congo's Virunga National Park have been killed in the last decade.
 The rangers live and work in life-threatening conditions protecting the mountain gorillas and all other wildlife in the park.
 Measuring over 3,000 square miles, Virunga extends over varied terrain and has limited capacity to deploy rangers to every corner of the park on short notice.
 Virunga's park authority believes the availability of a functional and modern Air Wing program provides the best possible tool to secure the park and reduce threats to Virunga's wildlife populations.
-Virunga National Park is a Unesco World Heritage site and Africa's oldest park founded in 1925.
+Virunga National Park is a UNESCO World Heritage site and Africa's oldest park founded in 1925.
 Watch the true story of the valiant rangers in the Netflix Academy Award-nominated Documentary - Virunga.

 At the Rumangabo military base of the Congo is a gorilla orphanage called Senwekwe Center.
 The center takes in and cares for gorillas who have lost their families to poachers or animal traffickers; most of the orphans have witnessed their family members killed right in front of them.
 In March 2016, a baby gorilla "LULINGU" of barely three months old was saved by Virunga's Air Wing Support and brought to the orphanage where she will be raised with the best care.
 Her parents were killed by poachers that were trying to steal her for sale to a private zoo.